aleko2144/KoTR_ASI_Plugins/README.md

 # KoTR_ASI_Plugins
 Hard Truck 2 / King of the Road v8.2 asi plugins.
-These plugins were written in 2019-2025.

 List of plugins:
+* KoTR_CabinCamMod - restores interior camera control via mouse from HTruck2 v4.0 - 5.8;
+* KoTR_ClassicPhysics - adds "classic physics", like it was in HTruck 2 v4.0 - 5.8;
 * KoTR_ClassicRainGlassEffect - restores effects of rain drops on windscreen from HTruck 2 v4.0 - 5.5;
-* KoTR_ClassicPhysics - adds "classic physics", like it was in HTruck 2 v4.0 - 5.8;
 * KoTR_ClutchMod - adds clutch pedal and gearbox support;
 * KoTR_FPS_Limiter - allows to limit game framerate;
 * KoTR_GUI_mod - replaces the default top UI panel with a new one;